MobileWalletProtocol/wallet-mobile-sdk/docs/docs/spec/messages.md

 ## Forms

-MWP messages can be transformed between two types according to their use cases.
+MWP messages can be transformed between two forms according to their use cases.

 ### Data form

-JSON object or corresponding data type in the language in use (e.g. Swift `struct`, Kotlin `data class`, or JavaScript object)
+JSON object or corresponding data type in the language in use (e.g. Swift `struct`, Kotlin `data class`, or JavaScript object) for internal usage within the app

 ```json
 {